What’s The Difference Between Liposuction and Tummy Tuck Surgery?

 In new liposuction methods such as laser-assisted, ultrasound-assisted, and VASER lipo, the surgeon makes tiny cuts on less visible body parts to insert the suctioning device and remove the fat cells.
 Therefore, the scars of these methods of lipo surgery are barely visible.

-However, in tummy tuck and traditional liposuction, the surgeon makes a larger incision to access fat pockets in different body parts.
-The larger the incisions, the more prominent scars will be after the operation.
+However, the surgeon makes a larger incision to access fat pockets in different body parts in tummy tuck and traditional liposuction.
+The larger the incisions, the more prominent the scars after the operation.
 Fortunately, not all scars need surgical treatment.
-Most lipo scars will go away on their own, and the tummy tuck’s scars get paler by applying topical creams and ointments.
+Most lipo scars will go away independently, and tummy tuck scars get paler by applying topical creams and ointments.

 If you want to know more about whether scars after liposuction fade away, read Raadina Health's liposuction scars article.